cfpb/design-system/docs/pages/setting-the-foundation.md

   ### Investigate biases

-  We encourage everyone to read widely to examine their own identity and internalized oppression—the false narratives or stereotypes that they may have internalized about themselves, and how they might perpetuate systemic oppression.
+  We encourage everyone to read widely to examine their own identity and internalized bias—the narratives or stereotypes that they may have internalized about themselves, and how they might perpetuate bias.

   <p class="h5">{% include icons/book.svg %} FURTHER READING</p>

-  For more information, Intentional Futures has a useful explanation of systemic oppression and how it manifests in their [Introduction to Equity-Centered Design](https://www.intentionalfutures.com/public/ecd-booklet.pdf).
+  For more information, Intentional Futures has a useful explanation of institutional barriers and how it manifests in their [design methodologies guide](https://www.intentionalfutures.com/public/ecd-booklet.pdf).
 Additionally, consider using the [implicit bias test put together by Harvard](https://implicit.harvard.edu/implicit/user/agg/blindspot/indexrk.htm), which is designed to identify unconscious positive and negative associations based on race.

   ### Use bias-free, person-centered language

-  It’s important to use clear, respectful, inclusive language that’s free of stereotypes and generalizations.
-Our words matter, whether we’re addressing the general public or a fellow team member.
+  It’s important to use clear and respectful language that’s free of stereotypes and generalizations.
+Our words matter, whether we’re addressing the public or a fellow team member.
 Follow the guidelines below:

   <b>Ensure the terms and references you use to refer to a group are both respectful and accurate.</b><br>